MutKap/mypackage/README.md

 # mypackage

-This is the repo for creating one's first **R** package.
+This is the repo that needs to be forked for Math 3190 Lab 1.

-More instructions are in Notes 2.

-Positron Git Example.